ytx/l_timer/README-en.md

 # Timer for Lecture

 A timer application designed to manage lecture sessions and breaks during training programs.
+When you're focused on lecturing, it's easy to forget about breaks, so this app notifies you with sound to encourage appropriate rest periods.
+I created this after receiving feedback in post-lecture surveys about insufficient breaks.
+After implementation, survey results improved for both in-person and online training sessions.

+You can launch it directly from https://xpenguin.biz/l_timer/ All data is stored in the browser's LocalStorage and never sent to a server, so you can use it with confidence.

 All code is written by Claude Code.
 I barely reviewed the implementation.

-You can launch it directly from https://xpenguin.biz/l_timer/

-I'm building what I need.
-Only tested on Chrome for macOS.
+I'm building what I need, and have tested it on Chrome for Windows/macOS only.
 While I'm not planning to make it overly feature-rich, I'm open to considering feature requests.
 The content below was automatically written by Claude Code and might sound a bit exaggerated, but it's mostly accurate.

 ## Main Features